BreckenDavidMcGeough/Neural-Network-from-Scratch/README.md

-# NeuralNet
+# Neural Network from Scratch
-Neural network to classify diabetes data.
+## An implementaion of an artificial neural network from scratch to classify diabetes data.

 Feed forward neural network from scratch with 2 hidden layers and 10 hidden neurons per hidden layer.
 Uses sigmoid activation function and cross entropy loss function for binary classification of diabetes dataset.